NEW YEAR - EXPANDED PROGRAM!

 2024 LVDA Rider Achievement Awards

-Scores must be obtained within the past 5 years:
+Scores must be obtained within the past 5 years (scores from 2021-2025):

 Bronze Medal: 6 scores at Training Level, 60%+